technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 01/Lab01.md

     ![](./media/image125.png)

-6. Check the corresponding mail box to have received a mail as below.

     ![](./media/image126.png)

+6. You can check the status of the trigger from the **Activity** tab.

 **Summary**